huggingface/blog/object-detection-leaderboard.md

 ## Which parameters can impact the Average Precision results?

-By picking an object detection models in 🤗 Hugging Face’s hub, we can vary the output boxes by trying different parameters in the model’s post processing function.
+By picking an object detection models in 🤗 Hugging Face’s hub, we can vary the output boxes by trying different parameters in the model’s pre processing and post processing functions.
+There are some approaches that may influce the assessment metrics.
+We separated the mostly common factors that lead to variations in the results.

+* Disconsider detections by thresholding detections by their scores.
+* Use ```batch_sizes > 1``` for inference.

 Let’s take the DEtection TRansformer (DETR) ([facebook/detr-resnet-50](https://huggingface.co/facebook/detr-resnet-50)) as an example.
 It uses a DetrImageProcessor object to process the bounding boxes and logits, as shown in the snippet below: